cfsengineering/CEASIOMpy/ceasiompy/PyTornado/README.md

 ## Analyses

-`PyTornado` evaluates calculated aerodynamic coefficients of an aircraft for a given aeromap and write back results in a CPACS file.
+`PyTornado` calculates aerodynamic coefficients of an aircraft for a given aeromap and write back results in a CPACS file.

 Optionaly, `PyTornado` can also plot some results.